CivicActions/ssp-toolkit/docs/ssp.md

 Results of the vulnerability scans and security assessments are shared with all appropriate CivicActions personnel supporting continuous monitoring requirements.
 CivicActions Security assigns each vulnerability an impact rating and response time though JIRA or the Git issue tool for tracking to the established remediation deadlines listed in RA-5(d).

-## SA: System and Services Acquisition
+## CA: Security Assessment and Authorization

-### SA-1: System And Services Acquisition Policy And Procedures
+### CA-1: Security Assessment And Authorization Policy And Procedures

 ##### AWS